The Shoppes at Carlsbad

 The Shoppes at Carlsbad is a shopping mall in Carlsbad, California.
 The mall was originally named Plaza Camino Real when it was built in 1969, but was rebranded several times when it was a Westfield Holdings property (1994-2015).
-Its anchor stores are JCPenney and Macy's (in two locations).
-A Robinsons-May closed in 2006, while Sears closed on December 15, 2019.
+Its anchor stores are JCPenney and Macy's (in two locations), and Alternative Retail.

 History

 1969 launch

-Originally named Plaza Camino Real, San Diego County's sixth mall was the first fully enclosed, regional-class shopping center in the metro area.
+Opening as Plaza Camino Real, San Diego County's sixth mall was the first fully enclosed, regional-class shopping center in the metro area.
 At its dedication in 1969, Plaza Camino Real encompassed 548,000 leasable square feet, making it nearly three times the size of the region's first fully enclosed shopping complex, Escondido Village Mall (1964).

 The 90-acre Plaza Camino Real site was located 32 miles north of San Diego's urban core.
 It extended along the southern side of the Vista Way / California Route 78 expressway, which had been dedicated in April 1962.
 Predominantly within the city of Carlsbad, the mall's parking area eventually included a small section in the city limits of Oceanside.

 Plaza Camino Real was the second San Diego mall developed by May Centers.
 It was constructed in two phases, over a 10-year period.
 The first phase, featuring 63 stores, came inline in March 1969.
 Anchored by a 2-level (148,200 square foot) May Company California and 2-level (154,000 square foot) J.C.
 Penney, the mall structure consisted of two levels of retail and included an F.W.
 Woolworth on its Lower Level.
 There was also an outparcel movie house across Marron Road, the Cinema Plaza.
 It opened for business, in August 1969, as the first twinplex in San Diego County.